hammy414/Shippo/README.md

 ### Initial Configuration

+In order to run shippo, you need to have the library installed.
+I recommend using pip to easily install that into your directory.
+Please see below link for the shippo library install.

 This project I created pulls from a private isolated token.
 What you need to do is to create a new python file in the same directory called "shippo_secrets".
 After that create a method on that new file called "test_api_key= "REPLACE_WITH_YOUR_KEY"".

 I have included a blank shippo_secrets file for you to use a template.